Scarlett-stack/Scarlett-stack/README.md

 - 👀 I’m interested in network security and fintech
 - 🌱 I’m currently learning CS
 - 💞️ I’m looking to collaborate on whatever opportunity arrises
-- 📫 How to reach me hmmm...
+- 📫 How to reach me catherinerich101@gmail.com

 <!---
 Scarlett-stack/Scarlett-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.